michael-van-vuuren/csci5612/src/content/models/nb.md

 #### Pre-Modeling Transformation
 Categorical Naive Bayes is designed for categorical input features and does not require count data like the Multinomial variant.
 To make the quantitative dataset compatible, each numeric column was binned into discrete categories using an adjusted Sturges' rule to determine the number of bins based on the size of the dataset.

-Unlike the Multinomial model, no tallying of category counts was performed—each feature retained its binned categorical value directly.
+Unlike the Multinomial model, no tallying of category counts was performed.
+Each feature retained its binned categorical value directly.

 Again, care was taken to ensure the bin distributions were roughly even so that the model could properly distinguish between categories.